Lovinity/wwsu/README.md

 #### Response 500
 ### /discipline/ban-day
 Bans the specified user for 24 hours.
 Also mass deletes all website messages sent by the specified user.
+ - **This endpoint is deprecated and will be removed in version 6.0.0**.
+Use /discipline/add instead.
  - **Requires auth/host authorization**.
  - **Request must originate from a websocket**.
 #### Request